broadpa/corto-technical-test/README.md

 - verifying cleanup behaviour
 - keeping the code consistent with the rest of the framework structure

+I also used AI to help refine parts of the README for clarity, structure, and completeness.

+I treated this the same way I treated code-related AI assistance: I did not accept generated wording blindly.
+I reviewed the final documentation against the repository contents, the exercise brief, the actual commands required to run the project, and the trade-offs I had made during implementation to ensure the README remained accurate and representative of the final solution.

 ## Final Note

 My aim was not to produce the biggest possible test suite.
 It was to produce something that is: